 These are frequently described as genetically originating chemical abnormalities in the brain.
-The focus on a genetic origin has happened over the last two decades even though research has yet to connect genetic distributions to epidemiological features of these two mental disorders, and in comparisons of normal people and sufferers, less than 50% of each mental disorder is attributed to genetic predispositions, with the unexplained residual of over 50% attributed to environmental factors.
+The focus on a genetic origin has happened over the last two decades.
+The genetic focus has entered even though research has yet to connect genetic distributions to epidemiological features of these two mental disorders.
+The genetic focus has entered even though in comparisons of normal people and sufferers, less than 50% of each mental disorder is attributed to genetic predispositions, with the unexplained residual of over 50% attributed to environmental factors.
 This genetic focus has made sufferers readier to admit their mental disorder as nobody can be blamed for their genes (Cutler, 2004) - and fostered research that might enable genetic modifications in the future.

 The genetic focus has drawbacks.
-First, it has deflected attention from discovering the environmental factors, even though environmental factors are on current evidence more Second it has fostered "bandaid" emergency treatment of the chemical important. imbalances themselves.
+First, it has deflected attention from discovering the environmental factors, even though environmental factors are on current evidence more important.
+Second, it has fostered "bandaid" emergency treatment of the chemical imbalances themselves.
 As therapy, drugs are not merely used in emergencies, instead have risen to centre stage.

-This is despite mixed evidence on whether drugs make a substantial net contribution, and despite user groups, on examination of the published medical evidence, frequently advising against drugs (Reynolds et al., 2006; Miyanaga, 2005; Chatterjee, 2004; Mann, 2005; Ebmeier, Donaghey and Steele, 2006; Reid & Stewart, 2001; de Jonghe et al., 2000; Pagnoni and Cekic, 1998).
+This is despite mixed evidence on whether drugs make a substantial net contribution and despite user groups, on examination of the published medical evidence, frequently advising against drugs (Reynolds et al., 2006; Miyanaga, 2005; Chatterjee, 2004; Mann, 2005; Ebmeier, Donaghey and Steele, 2006; Reid and Stewart, 2001; de Jonghe et al., 2000; Pagnoni and Cekic, 2007).

 For dementias, there is an accelerating focus on injecting components of whiffs of danger such as physical exercise, hobbies, learning new skills including meditation, taking up mentally taxing games.
-For depression, the main non-drug treatments are protection from big risks such as incest / domestic violence, injection of one component of whiffs, namely psychosocial activities/therapies (Pinquart & Soerensen, 2001; Lupien et al., 2000, 2001; Reinherz et al., 2003; Turner & Lloyd, 2004; Hensley, Deepa and Uhlenbluth, 2004).
+For depression, the main non-drug treatments are protection from big risks such as incest / domestic violence, injection of one component of whiffs, namely activities/therapies psychosocial (Pinquart and Soerensen, 2001; Lupien et al., 2000, 2001; Reinherz et al., 2003; Turner and Lloyd, 2004; Hensley, Deepa and Uhlenbluth, 2004).